Lucky or Unlucky?

 The environmental impact of Midgley’s second discovery is not only still creating problems but is likely to for some time.

-The effects on humans in terms of cancers and on the overall environment is also hard to assess but it is surely significant for most organic life.
+The affects on humans in terms of cancers and on the overall environment is also hard to assess but it is surely significant for most organic life.

 In 1940, at the age of 51, Midgley contracted polio.
 True to form, he invented an elaborate system of pulleys and chords to help maneuver himself; however, in 1944 he became entangled as the machine was operating and died as the result of strangulation.8